juliusoh/lfz-full-stack-lessons/exercises/node-fs-readfile/README.md

   <img src="images/read-any.gif">
 </p>

-#### ADVANCED - ONLY DO AFTER LEVELS 1 AND 2 ARE TURNED IN - NOT REQUIRED
+#### Level 3 (Optional) - ONLY DO AFTER LEVELS 1 AND 2 ARE TURNED IN

-1. Create a new file named `cat.js` that can take any number of files via `process.arv`, concatenate their contents, and print the result to the terminal (just like the `cat` command). **Guarantee that the order of the combined contents match the order of the file names passed to the program.**
+1. Create a new file named `cat.js` that can take any number of files via `process.arv`, concatenate their contents, and print the result to the terminal (just like the `cat` command). **Guarantee that the order of the combined contents match the order of the file names passed to the program.** A large `hipster-ipsum.txt` has been included for testing purposes.

 <p align="middle">
   <img src="images/cat.gif">
 </p>

-**Extra Challenge**: Dump 30 paragraphs of [lorem ipsum](https://www.lipsum.com/) into a file and see if it concatenates with your other files in the right order.

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a directory?
-- What is an absolute file path?
-- What is a relative file path?
-- What module does Node.js include for manipulating the file system?